SpaceX Starship SN9 flies high, explodes on landing just like SN8

-The second flight of a prototype of Elon Musk's next-generation Starship rocket, meant for eventual trips to Mars, was picture-perfect right up until the landing, which like the test of an earlier prototype ended in a fiery explosion.
+The second flight of a prototype of Elon Musk's next-generation Starship rocket, meant for eventual trips to Mars, was picture-perfect right up until the landing, which like the test of an earlier prototype, ended in a fiery explosion on Tuesday.

 After several delays and a dust-up with the Federal Aviation Administration over its launch license, SpaceX launched the vehicle dubbed SN9 from its Boca Chica, Texas, facility at around 12:30 p.m.
-PT Tuesday.
+PT.

 SpaceX still considers the test a success and will continue to gather data for future test flights that will eventually take the prototypes to orbit.

-"We've just gotta work on that landing," said SpaceX's John Insprucker on the livestream of the flight.
+"We've just gotta work on that landing," SpaceX's John Insprucker said during the livestream of the flight.

-It became clear early Tuesday morning that this might finally be the day for SN9's maiden (and only) flight, when the Federal Aviation Administration said in an emailed statement it had approved the launch license for SN9, while also revealing that the December launch of SN8 was done without the full sanctioning of the FAA.
+It became clear early Tuesday morning this might finally be the day for SN9's maiden (and only) flight, when the FAA said in an emailed statement it had approved the launch license for SN9, while also revealing the December launch of SN8 was done without the full sanctioning of the agency.

 The revelation helps explain the weeks of delays before the launch of SN9.
-Last week, SpaceX and Musk engaged in a staring contest with the FAA, and the FAA did not blink.
+Last week, SpaceX and Musk engaged in a staring contest with the FAA, and the FAA didn't blink.

 On Thursday, SpaceX went through the process of loading fuel into SN9 in preparation for a launch at its Texas Gulf Coast facility.
-But the FAA didn't give the OK for the flight to take place.
+But the FAA didn't give its approval for the flight to take place.

 Musk aired his frustration with the government agency on Twitter: